TITLE: Dominican Carnival Mask

 DESCRIPTION: Diablo Cojuelo

-OTHER MATERIALS (mask): paint; synthetic feathers; metal accessories; silicon glue; glitter; wire mesh; foam rubber padding; elastic straps; rhinestones; plastic beads; foam rubber padding; synthetic feathers; polyester fabric
+OTHER MATERIALS: gesso; paint; synthetic hair; metal accessories; glue; glitter; wire mesh; foam rubber padding; elastic straps; plastic rhinestones; plastic ornaments

 During the carnival of the Dominican Republic, which actually falls on the Dominican Independence Day rather than the Catholic Mardi Gras, paraders don elaborate masks and costumes to represent devils, monsters, clowns, and other characters.
 Different towns have different traditional masks.
 In La Vega, a very large parade involving hundreds of masked marchers takes place every year, prominently featuring characters known as the diablo cojuelo, or “tormenting devil.”
 These devils carry inflated bladders on a rope (formerly goat bladders, but today mostly rubber) that they use to strike audience members, preferably young women, on the buttocks.
 The ritual thereby serves the dual function of providing a release for young male testosterone and reminding the audience of the torments awaiting in Hell.